 And what you can do to stop sugar-related hair loss.

-So without much further ado - let’s talk about how sugar is linked to hair loss!
+Let’s talk about how sugar is linked to hair loss!

 There are lots of contributing factors that can lead to different forms of hair loss: